In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 She can give you plenty of information on used Thousand Trails membership levels.

-And she can explain the Thousand Trails used membership cost as well.
-For us, we could have bought a used Elite membership for around $4500.
+For us, we could have bought a used lifetime Thousand Trails Elite membership for around $4500.

-Just give her a call to talk about it.
+So just give her a call to talk about it.
 She won’t pressure you and she will be a big help all along the way.

 Just tell her that Duane from RV Inspection And Care sent you.
+That way you can get the biggest discount on a used membership.

 A Thousand Trails membership works great for some people.
 And it doesn’t work well for others.
 That’s the honest truth!

-That’s why I recommend that you try the Zone Camping Pass first.
-That way you can try it out first before you upgrade to a more expensive option.
+That way you can try it out before you upgrade to a more expensive option.

 For us, it has been one of the best decisions we have made for our full-time RV travel life.
 And we know plenty of others who feel the same way.